square/jetpack/README.markdown

 Preflight, as much as possible, uses standard ruby-world tools to prepare the app for deployment, and then presents the ruby app to jetty as a Java EE web application.

+Install:

+Deploys need to be performed using MRI.
+Here's a sample section of a project Gemfile:

+    platforms :ruby_19 do
+      #other MRI 1.9 gems

+      gem 'capistrano'
+      gem 'liftoff', :git => "git@git.squareup.com:square/liftoff.git", :branch => "master"
+    end

 == 1.
 Create config/preflight.yml in your project ==

 Example config/preflight.yml: